-The Commonwealth will agree to projects with the states and territories.
+Each state and territory will have the opportunity to develop projects for consideration by the Commonwealth.
 All project proposals will need to demonstrate engagement with, and support from, employers and industry.
-It is critical that industry contribute to shaping the success of the Skilling Australians Fund.
+It is critical that industry contribute to shaping the success of the Fund.

 A renewed focus on apprenticeships and traineeships will boost the number of people who choose and succeed in this pathway and help address skills shortages across Australia.
 Read the Skilling Australians Fund Fact Sheet for more information.